 Before enabling the Medallia post conversation survey, brands must have Medallia Conversational surveys and/or Web surveys pre-configured within Medallia.

-The Medallia post conversation survey is currently available as an EAP solution.
+The Medallia post conversation survey is now GA.
 If you are interested in enabling this for your brand, please complete the self-service setup available for Medallia via Integration Hub or contact your customer success manager for additional support with the setup.

 |Medallia Conversations||Medallia Conversations is an add-on product to the Medallia Experience Cloud, which enables your customers to provide real-time feedback through SMS and popular messaging apps.|